Meols Cop railway station: Facilities

-This station is unmanned and only accessible via stairs.
+This station is unstaffed and only accessible via stairs.
 There is no disabled access at this station.

 The station is equipped with Dot-matrix display departure and arrival screens on the platform for passenger information.
 A self-service ticket machine has been installed on the island platform.
 Passengers must purchase tickets from this machine using a debit or credit card before boarding a train.
 Passengers wishing to pay by cash must use the ticket machine to gain a Promise to Pay notice for their journey so that they can pay the fare with the on board conductor or at the destination station.

 This route has penalty fares in operation so failure to produce a valid ticket or Promise to Pay notice can result in you paying twice the amount of the original fare or Twenty Pounds (whichever is greater).

 Services

 There is a half hourly service in each direction to Southport and both Manchester stations on weekdays & Saturdays (alternately to Victoria and Manchester Oxford Road).
 Most services continue beyond Victoria to Stalybridge, though the last eastbound train terminates at Wigan.
 Passengers for stations on the Atherton line need to change at Wigan, whilst those for Manchester Piccadilly and points south or east must change at Oxford Road.

 The station was closed on Sundays up until the December 2008 timetable change, but is now served hourly in each direction (eastbound to Blackburn via Victoria and Todmorden).

 Sundays see Meols Cop served by one train per hour to Manchester Victoria via Walkden and one train per hour to Southport.
+Passengers for Westhoughton and Bolton need to change at Hindley.